The Sharon Cuneta Show

-The Sharon Cuneta Show (also known as "Sharon" and "TSCS") was a Philippine musical variety show hosted by the Philippines' megastar Sharon Cuneta.
-It aired on Sunday night from September 14, 1986, to June 15, 1997.
+The Sharon Cuneta Show (also known as "Sharon" and "TSCS") is a Philippine television variety show broadcast by IBC and ABS-CBN.
+Hosted by Sharon Cuneta, it aired from September 14, 1986 to June 15, 1997 and was replaced by Wansapanataym.

 Broadcast History

-The two-hour musical spectacle produced by Viva Television initially aired on IBC from September 14, 1986, to February 28, 1988.
-After its two-year run on IBC, the top-rated show moved to ABS-CBN where it became a Sunday night staple from March 6, 1988, to June 15, 1997.
+The two-hour musical spectacle produced by Viva Television initially aired on IBC from September 14, 1986 to February 28, 1988.
+After its one-year run on IBC, the top-rated show moved to ABS-CBN where it became a Sunday night staple from March 6, 1988 to June 15, 1997.
 The show ran for eleven years on Philippine television.
+It was the last weekly primetime musical variety show to be aired by ABS-CBN in 1997.
 Clips from the IBC's run of the show was shown on IBC's archival program Retro TV in 2003.

 The ABS-CBN-run episodes of the show were shown on Jeepney TV under the title The Best of The Sharon Cuneta Show in 2018.